betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 Since flashing 2.4.0 and rebooting from Configurator with a battery plugged in spins up the motors briefly.
 I'm fairly sure that didn't happen in 2.1.6, not sure about 2.3.5.

 Answer: This can happen in any firmware with battery plugged in.
 It can happen in 1 out of 100 times or every time.
-Thats not a bug....that's how OneShot works.
+That's not a bug....that's how OneShot works.
 The ESC would interpret a small pulse during power up and down as a signal and spin motors.
 It is really a short pulse what couldn't really harm anything but still can scare the s\*\*t out of you !

 It is also highly recommended to always use a Current Limiter when the LiPo is connected and the Config Gui is opened.
 This can prevent burning ESCs and motors.
 See: http://www.rcgroups.com/forums/showthread.php?t=2327875